Social-Impact-Lab-SIL/Lung-Cancer-Screening/README-replication.md

 The 2024 National Health Interview Survey (NHIS) data used in this study were obtained through IPUMS NHIS: https://nhis.ipums.org/nhis/

-- **Raw Data:** [Specify if data is public, proprietary, or provided in this repo].
-- **Data Access:** [Provide link to Zenodo/OSF/OneDrive or instructions for requesting access].
-- **Note:** If using restricted data, the scripts provided here assume you have placed the raw files in the `/data` folder.

 ## Software Requirements
 - **Primary Software:** Stata 17